 |Insurance company||Average annual premium for minimum coverage||Average annual premium for full coverage|

-Our research shows that the cheapest car insurance in Topeka is from insurers including USAA, Auto-Owners, State Farm, Farmers and MetLife.
-The only one of these that did not appear on our “best of” listing is Farmers, partly because it scores slightly lower on customer satisfaction rankings such as J.D.
-Power’s listing.
+Our research shows that the cheapest car insurance in Topeka from the nation’s largest market share providers is from insurers including USAA, Auto-Owners, State Farm and Farmers.
+Although Farmers did not appear on our “best of” listing, it ranks as the second-best providers in the Central region according to overall customer satisfaction.

-Any of these insurers can write a solid policy for you with liability coverage that meets the state minimums, along with whatever optional coverage you would like to add.
-All of them also offer generous listings of discounts, many of which are easy to earn and may lower your costs considerably, possibly below the annual averages.
+Any of these insurers could write a solid policy for you with liability coverage that meets the state minimums, along with whatever optional coverage you would like to add.
+All of them also offer generous listings of discounts, many of which are easy to earn and may lower your costs considerably.
+You could even have payments under the city’s annual averages.

 Topeka insurance requirements